opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 > History

 The need for users and software to be able to control the visual portrayal of geospatial data was already present in the first generation of OGC Web Services.

-A profile of the [Web Map Service (WMS)](https://www.ogc.org/standard/wms/) Standard was published in 2007, for the definition of a [Styled Layer Descriptor (SLD)](https://www.ogc.org/standard/sld/); this profile defined an encoding that extends the WMS standard to allow user-defined symbolization and coloring of geographic feature and coverage data.
+In 2002, [Web Map Service (WMS)](https://www.ogc.org/standard/wms/) 1.1.0 introduced enhanced support for styles using the [Styled Layer Descriptor (SLD)](https://www.ogc.org/standard/sld/) [Implementation Specification](https://portal.ogc.org/files/?artifact_id=1188).
+This specification extended WMS to allow user-defined symbolization of feature data.
+In 2007, SLD became a profile of WMS.

 The evolution of the new web APIs also brought new capabilities in terms of changing, sharing and rendering styles, which were explored in OGC Testbed-15 Open Portrayal Framework (OPF), in 2019.
 This work was documented in the [OGC Testbed-15: Styles API Engineering Report](https://docs.ogc.org/per/19-010r2.html).
 The following year, in 2020, the charter for the OGC API - Styles Standards Working Group was drafted.

 > Versions